Carbon-izer.com - The Katy Freeway Corridor

 Walgreens was originally charter tenant Sav-on Drugs.
 In late 1984, Walgreens took over the Houston Sav-on Drugs but continued to operate them as that name until they were rebranded as Walgreens soon after.
 The sale appears to be related to the acquisition of The Jewel Companies in 1984 and the need to reduce debt load.
 In any case, Sav-on Drugs continued for more than two decades elsewhere before it was sold to CVS as part of later parent Albertsons was sold to private equity.
 The current Walgreens is significantly smaller Memorial Dance Center and adjacent Memorial Dancewear take up the space where Sav-on used to be.

-T.J.
-Maxx / 9347 Katy Freeway
+9347 Katy Freeway

-This spot takes the site of the original third big tenant of the center--Kids' Kounty (9345 Katy Freeway originally).
+This was the site of the original third big tenant of the center--Kids' Kounty (9345 Katy Freeway originally).
 Kids' Kounty was a large upscale toy store (selling everything from pets to childrens' clothing) with even a Baskin-Robbins inside (very forward-thinking for 1970s retailing).
 It opened October 1973 but closed less than two years later, transforming itself into the more traditional Fun City Toys upon reopening.
 (The Baskin-Robbins seems to have split off around this time; seems the old Kids' Kounty space was sub-leased to Baskin-Robbins as an independent store, before it moved to the opposite side of the complex).
 Fun City Toys was eventually bought by Lionel Corporation (after having sold off its namesake train line to General Mills' toy division in 1969).
 The toy stores were rebranded once more as Playworld Fun City, but a full rebranding to Lionel Playworld never happened before the Houston stores closed as Lionel Corporation filed for bankruptcy and closed the store as part of scaling back their company.
 It was Front Row from 1984 to 1990 (Front Row changed the address).
 Front Row was a part of the United States Shoe Corporation's retail group which owned several mall clothing shops at the time (Casual Corner, T.H.
 Mandy, Ups & Downs, J. Riggings, etc.), with Front Row being a new discount clothing retailer (though it never seemed to get off of the ground beyond a handful of Houston stores).
 A Shepler's store briefly occupied the space (1991-1993) and from 1996 to early 2014, it was Loehmann's.
 Loehmann's was easily the most successful tenant in that space to that point, but it went out of business with the chain, with T.J.
-Maxx (or TJMaxx, depending on stylization) taking its place in early 2015.
+Maxx (or TJMaxx, depending on stylization) taking its place in early 2015 (it moved out in the early 2020s).
 Other stores that also occupy the old space of Kids' Kounty include SAS Shoes, Firehouse Subs, and a vacancy where Mattress Firm used to be.

 Echo Lane's sole "outlot" is 9313 Katy Freeway, split between Calico (formerly known as Calico Corners) and Lupe Tortilla (which absorbed Kobe Japanese Restaurant...it closed after 2019).